A multiplicative ergodic theoretic characterization of relative equilibrium states: Introduction

+A one sentence summary of this is that over a.e.\ $z$, $B$ decomposes into two equivariant spaces of dimension $M$ and co-dimension $M$ respectively on which the growth rates of the operator cocycle are $\lambda_1$ and $\lambda_2$ respectively.

-Our main theorem relates, for an ergodic invariant measure $\nu$ on $Z$ and a H\"older continuous potential, the number of ergodic relative equilibrium states on $X$ to the multiplicity of the top Lyapunov exponent of the above cocycle.
-Some of the terms appearing in the statement will be defined in the next section. \begin{thm} Let $\pi\colon X\to Z$ be a factor map from an irreducible two-sided shift of finite type to a two-sided sofic shift and let $\phi\in C^\beta(X^+)$.
-Let $\pi=\pi_2\circ\pi_1$ be the factorization into a map $\pi_1\colon X\to Y$ of class degree one and a finite--one map $\pi_2$ of degree $c_\pi$ from $Y$ to $Z$, where $c_\pi$ is the class degree of $\pi\colon X\to Z$.
+Some of the terms appearing in the statement below of the main theorem will be defined in Section \ref{sec:background}. \begin{thm} Let $\pi$ be a forward-looking factor map from an irreducible (two-sided) shift of finite type $X$ to a sofic shift $Z$ and let $\phi\in C^\beta(X^+)$.
+Let $\pi=\pi_2\circ\pi_1$ be the factorization described above where $\pi_1\colon X\to Y$ is of class degree one and map $\pi_2:Y\to Z$ has degree equal to the class degree of $\pi$.